MosesKonsue/MosesKonsue.github.io/_posts/2021-10-09-malpowerBTL.md

 <img src="/assets/images/malpowerbtlo/mal1.PNG" alt="Unzipping the file.">

-Then have a look at the contents!:
+Then have a look at the contents:

 <img src="/assets/images/malpowerbtlo/mal2.PNG" alt="Looking at the contents.">